 SPN Responds to the COVID-19 Pandemic

 The Society of Pediatric Nurses joins other national nursing, medical and healthcare organizations to advocate for the safety of those on the front line of the Coronavirus Disease (COVID-19) pandemic response.
-As of March 25, 2020, 164 countries, 25 territories and all 50 states have reported cases of COVID-19.
 The emergence of this novel coronavirus has led to an unprecedented public health response of widespread travel bans, school and work closures, and social distancing in an effort to reduce the spread of the virus to protect the most vulnerable in our communities and to prevent overtaxing the finite resources available to treat the virus.

 SPN is committed to keeping you informed about COVID-19 and advocating for access to critical supplies, evidence-based resources and reducing barriers to ensure our frontline clinical staff are protected, have the necessary resources and are able to provide safe and effective care for patients and the community.